“You’re going to raise WHAT????” Tami sputtered, laughing so hard I thought about getting out the defibrillator.

 Really?
 There are varieties of chickens?

 He lectured me on flightiness, egg production and the ins and outs of broodiness.
-Broodiness is when the hen objects to donating her eggs to her beloved human mamma and hides them in untoward places.
-This is bad, because what you want is chickens gleefully tossing their eggs into your skillet.
+Broodiness is when the hen objects to donating her eggs to her beloved human mamma and instead hides them in untoward places.
+This is bad, because the ideal chicken gleefully tosses her eggs into your skillet, so the variety matters.

-Yeah, those were the ones for me.
-“So, do I get them from on Amazon?”
+“So, do I get them from Amazon?”
 I asked.

-Intrigued, I spent a half hour browsing the site, which caters to the heretofore undiscovered subculture of humans addicted to chicken, and I don’t mean the country-fried drumsticks.
+Intrigued, I spent a half hour browsing the site, which caters to a heretofore undiscovered subculture of chicken-addicted humans, and we ain’t talkin’ country-fried drumsticks.

 Nope.
 Backyardchickens.com is all about true chicken love and the many varied rewards of chicken ownership.
 For example: